Morton Sobell: Early life and career

+Career as a spy

 According to NKGB agent Alexander Feklisov, Sobell was recruited as a spy in the summer of 1944, during World War II, at a time when the Soviet Union and the United States were allies.
 "Sobell... was deferred from active military service because he was a top specialist in his field...
 When I asked him if he could microfilm his own documents, he replied it was not a problem since he knew photography quite well.
 At our next meeting I brought him a camera with the necessary accessories and a small stock of film."

 In June 1944, Max Elitcher claimed he was phoned by Julius Rosenberg, whom he had known slightly at college and had not seen in six years.
 Elitcher later recalled: "I remembered the name, I recalled who it was, and he said he would like to see me.
 He came over after supper, and my wife was there and we had a casual conversation.
 After that he asked if my wife would leave the room, that he wanted to speak to me in private."
 Rosenberg allegedly said that many people were aiding the Soviet Union "by providing classified information about military equipment".
 Rosenberg said that Morton Sobell was "also helping in this".

 At the beginning of September 1944, Elitcher and his wife went on holiday with Sobell and his fiancée Helen Levitov.
 Elitcher told his friend of Rosenberg's visit and his disclosure that "you, Sobell, were also helping in this."
 According to Elitcher, Sobell became very angry and said "he should not have mentioned my name.
 He should not have told you that."
 Elitcher claimed that Rosenberg tried to recruit him again in September 1945.
 Rosenberg told Elitcher "that even though the war was over there was a continuing need for new military information for Russia."

 In 1945 Sobell married Helen Levitov (1918–2002), who brought her daughter Sydney Gurewitz, born during her previous marriage.
 The new couple soon had a son Mark together.

 After David Greenglass, Ethel Rosenberg's brother, was arrested on charges of espionage, Sobell and his family fled to Mexico on June 22, 1950.
 He fled with his wife Helen, infant son Mark Sobell, and Helen's daughter Sydney from her previous marriage.
 They lived under assumed names.
 Sobell tried to travel to Europe, but without proper papers he was not able to leave.
 On August 16, 1950, Sobell and his family were abducted by armed men, taken to the United States border and turned over to the FBI.
 The FBI arrested him for conspiring with Julius Rosenberg to violate espionage laws.